Shahabks/My-Voice-Recorder/README.md

 **My-Voice-Recorder** is a convenient and simple python package that can be used right in your machine.
-It allows you to record your voice using a microphone and save it as an wav file.
+It allows you to record your voice using a microphone and save it as a wav file.

 My-Voice-Recorder was originally designed as a voice recorder for acoustic and language research or creative endeavors.
 It was tested for our Automatic language identification